Zhao Yong (politician)

 Zhao Yong (赵勇 (Zhào Yǒng); born January 1963) is a Chinese politician.
-Zhao is a career politician with extensive experience in the Communist Youth League, and previously served as the party chief of Tangshan, the executive vice governor of Hebei, and the deputy party chief of Hebei.
+Zhao is a career politician with extensive experience in the Communist Youth League, and previously served as the party chief of Tangshan, the executive vice governor of Hebei, and the Chinese Communist Party Deputy Committee Secretary of Hebei.
 Zhao was a controversial figure who was criticized for his role in the censorship of the Bingdian column of the Youth League's flagship newspaper, and for a massive project he undertook in Caofeidian that ended in failure.

 Biography

 Zhao Yong was born in Yiyang, Hunan in 1963.
 He attended Hunan Water Works and Hydroelectric College, earning a college diploma.
 He was assigned by the state to work in Li County, Hunan, where he began working for a town administrative office.
 In 1985 he entered the department of civil affairs in Hunan province.
 In 1988 he entered Hunan University and earned a Master of Business Administration.
 In November 1991, he became deputy chief of the Hunan Communist Youth League (CYL) organization.
 In 1994 he entered the central organization of the CYL, eventually joining the CYL Secretariat; he served under CYL leaders Li Keqiang and Zhou Qiang.
 While at the Youth League he earned a doctorate in business administration at Renmin University of China.